 When you want to use a DNA, RNA, or protein molecule as a query to search the patent domain, GenomeQuest is the obvious choice.

-With more than 365 million sequences found in patents indexed (twice as many as Genbank!), you can be certain your search for DNA patents, RNA patents, and protein patents is as comprehensive as possible.
+With almost 400 million sequences found in patents indexed (twice as many as Genbank!), you can be certain your search for DNA patents, RNA patents, and protein patents is as comprehensive as possible.
 State-of-the-art sequence comparison algorithms put powerful tools for patent sequence search at your fingertips.

 Questions GenomeQuest can answer for me